alotama/avantrip-test/README.md

 # "Escapate a Nueva York"
 This is a technical test for **Avantrip**.
-In this it is intended that the developer achieve a responsive layout that includes a search engine and a bar graph.
+In this test, it is intended that the developer achieves a responsive layout that includes a search engine and a bar graph.

 ## Technologies
  - HTML5